daviddarnes/david.darn.es/_posts/2019-08-11-use-ghost-with-jekyll.md

 {% endraw %}
 ```

-Another plus to using handlebars here is that it mirrors the [Liquid templating](https://shopify.github.io/liquid/) language used in Jekyll, so other people working on the project will be more familiar with editing it.
+Another plus to using handlebars here is that it mirrors the [Liquid templating](https://shopify.github.io/liquid/) language used in Jekyll, so anyone familiar with working on the project may have an easier time making edits and additions.

-The template string above is more of an example, just exposing things like `title`, `tags`, `html` (the main content) etc. If you want to expose more of the Ghost API, like post attributes and other endpoints, to your Jekyll site you can [check out the Ghost docs](https://ghost.org/docs/api/v2/content/#endpoints).
+The template string I've used is more of an example, just exposing things like `title`, `tags`, `html` (the main content) etc. If you want to expose more of the Ghost API to your Jekyll site, like post attributes and other endpoints, you can [check out the Ghost docs](https://ghost.org/docs/api/v2/content/#endpoints).

 ## All together now!